History: Education

 History is a standard school subject in most countries.

-History is part of the school curriculum in most countries.
+History is part of the public school curriculum in most countries.
 Early history education aims to make students interested in the past and familiarize them with fundamental concepts of historical thought.
-By fostering a basic historical awareness, it seeks to instil a sense of identity by helping them understand their cultural roots.
-It often takes a narrative form by presenting children with simple stories, which may focus on historic individuals or the origins of local holidays, festivals, and food.
+By fostering a basic historical awareness, it seeks to instill a sense of identity by helping them understand their cultural roots.
+It often takes a narrative form by presenting children with simple stories, which may focus on historical individuals or the origins of local holidays, festivals, and food.
 More advanced history education encountered in secondary school covers a broader spectrum of topics, ranging from ancient to modern history, at both local and global levels.
-It further aims to acquaint students with historical research methodologies, including the abilities to interpret and critically evaluate historical claims.
+It further aims to acquaint students with historical research methodologies, including the ability to interpret and critically evaluate historical claims.
+History is part of the social science or humanities curriculum at most universities.
+In addition to teaching students, faculty typically have research roles.

 History teachers employ a variety of teaching methods.
 They include narrative presentations of historical developments, questions to engage students and prompt critical thinking, and discussions on historical topics.
 Students work with historical sources directly to learn how to analyse and interpret evidence, both individually and in group activities.
 They engage in historical writing to develop the skills of articulating their thoughts clearly and persuasively.
 Assessment through oral or written tests aims to ensure that learning goals are reached.
 Traditional methodologies in history education often present numerous facts, like dates of significant events and names of historical figures, which students are expected to memorize.
 Some modern approaches, by contrast, seek to foster a more active engagement and a deeper interdisciplinary understanding of general patterns, focusing not only on what happened but also on why it happened and its lasting historical significance.